-In the battle against heart disease, cardiac catheterization is used by front-line physicians to both diagnose and treat certain heart and vascular conditions.
-Our affiliation with the CardioVascular Institute of Beth Israel Deaconess Medical Center means that our Cardiac Care services rank among the very best in the state.
+In the battle against heart disease, cardiac catheterization is used by frontline physicians to both diagnose and treat certain heart and vascular conditions.

 - The Cardiac Cath Laboratory at Lawrence General Hospital provides for both emergency and elective angioplasty.

 - We are renowned as a trendsetter in the cardiac field, using the radial artery in most of our cases.
-This allows our team to reach your heart quicker, reduces arterial bleeding, and leads to a quicker recovery time for you or your loved one.
+This allows our team to reach your heart more quickly, reducinig arterial bleeding, and leading to a quicker recovery time for you or your loved one.

 How does the Cardiac Catheterization process work?